 - Are participating in the Surgical Weight Loss Program for Teens at Cincinnati Children’s

-Those who have poorly controlled diabetes or cirrhosis, are taking more than 400 international units (IUs) of Vitamin E a day, or have had prior weight loss surgery, will not be able to take part in this study.
+Those who have poorly controlled diabetes or cirrhosis, are taking more than 400 international units (IUs) of Vitamin E a day since the liver biopsy, or have had prior weight loss surgery, will not be able to take part in this study.

 What will happen in the study?

-There are two groups for this study: a clinical weight loss surgery (WLS) group and a comprehensive lifestyle intervention (CLI) group.
+There are two groups for this study: a clinical WLS group and a CLI group.
 You (if you are a participant who is 18 or older) or your teen will not be randomly chosen to participate in either of these groups.
 You or your teen have chosen to pursue clinical WLS and are eligible to participate in the WLS group.